Codec Guide, your source for quality codecs.

 formattype: FORMAT_VideoInfo {05589F80-C356-11CE-BF01-00AA0055595A}

 The format above is Indeo 5.
-You can find that codec in the K-Lite Mega Codec Pack.
+You can enable that codec with the Codec Tweak Tool (manage VFW codecs).
+Or enable Indeo in LAV Video decoder.

 Q:I have installed DC-DSP, but it doesn't seem to work when using Media Player Classic